Job Description Summary

 Required Education, Knowledge, Skills, Abilities:

-- Commitment to interdisciplinary teaching and research.
+- Commitment to interdisciplinary teaching, research, and engagement.

 - Record of excellent teaching and commitment to developing creative pedagogy.